-We’ve covered the fundamentals of the Draft Dominator including customizing cheat sheets, creating realistic mock drafts, and running auction drafts.
+We’ve covered the fundamentals of the Draft Dominator including customizing cheat sheets, creating realistic mock drafts, and running Salary Cap drafts.
 Now it’s time to dive into some advanced features that highlight the app’s biggest strengths.
 These advanced features are part of the reason why we feel confident enough to say that this is the only drafting app anyone would ever need.

 This Article is part of a set on rankings, make sure to read the other 2 here: